Air Bag Safety

 Purchasing seats from garage sales and re-sale shops is not recommended.
 However, you may use a second-hand seat if the seat is not expired, is free of recalls, has not been involved in a crash, all the labels are on the seat, the instruction manual is present, you know the individual who previously owned the seat, and you know the history of the seat.

-6. What are the common misuses of child seats?
+6. What are the common misuses of children safety seats?

 • Harness too loose

-• Harness clip too low (could result in injury based on where located)
+• Clip too low (could result in injury based on where located)

 • The seat does not fit the child’s height and weight